 Why Major in NEJS?

-The Department of Near Eastern and Judaic Studies (NEJS) was founded in 1953 and has been a leading force in the field since its foundation.
+The Department of Near Eastern and Judaic Studies (NEJS) was founded in 1953 and has been a leader in the field since its foundation.
 Today, the department houses a prestigious and broad faculty that teaches in a wide range of disciplines.

 NEJS supports three tracks, each with its own requirements: Judiac Studies, Bible and Ancient Near East, and Hebrew.
 The Judaic Studies track exposes students to the multifaceted experience of the Jewish people, including its history, religion, and literature, and allows for specialization in different approaches and periods.
 The Bible and Ancient Near East track teaches the history, languages, literatures and cultures of the Ancient Near East, including Ancient Israel.
 The Hebrew Language track is designed to enable students to become proficient in Modern Hebrew language.

-NEJS houses several faculty members who are core members of a separate major such as Islamic and Middle Eastern Studies, and the interdepartmental programs in Women's and Gender Studies and Religious Studies.
-The major also encompasses the many courses in Early Christianity, Classical Islam and the Modern Middle East that are offered by its faculty members.
-In addition, many courses offered through other departments can also be counted toward the major.
+Several NEJS faculty members are core members of separate majors such as Islamic and Middle Eastern Studies, and the interdepartmental programs in Women's and Gender Studies and Religious Studies.
+The major also encompasses many courses in Early Christianity, Classical Islam and the Modern Middle East offered by its faculty members.
+Courses offered through other departments can also be counted toward the major.

 Benefits of the Brandeis NEJS major include:

 A World-Class Faculty

 The NEJS major at Brandeis allows you the opportunity to study with the scholars who are the foremost experts in the world in their field.
 Our internationally renowned faculty has published dozens of books and hundreds of articles.